-Vicki Yudenfriend is a graduate of Boston University School of law and has practiced immigration law for over twenty years.
+Vicki Yudenfriend, of counsel to Masliah & Soloway, is a graduate of Boston University School of Law and has practiced immigration law for over twenty-five years.
 Her practice has focused on business and family immigration.
-She has represented corporations ranging from hospitals to engineering firms as well as individuals including artists, professionals and skilled workers.
+She has represented corporations ranging from hospitals to engineering firms to fashion design firms and computer consulting companies as well as individuals including artists, professionals and skilled workers.
 She has also represented individuals in family immigration.

-Ms. Yudenfriend has spoken at AILA meetings on topics such as IMMACT 90 and issues relating to the employment of foreign nurses.
-Her interest in immigration law was sparked by her advocacy work in the 1980s and 1990s with people in the former Soviet Union who were denied permission to leave the country.
+Ms. Yudenfriend has spoken at AILA meetings and conferences, has served on AILA committees, and has published articles in the field.
+Her interest in immigration law grew out of her advocacy work in the 1980s and 1990s with people in the former Soviet Union who were denied permission to leave the country.
 After traveling to Russia on two occasions, she lectured frequently at universities and civic organizations.
-Even after many years working in the field, Ms. Yudenfriend continues to enjoy her work immensely because of the challenge and excitement of helping people make new beginnings.
+Even after many years working in the immigration field, Ms. Yudenfriend continues to enjoy her work immensely because of the challenge and excitement of helping people start new lives.

 Fran Berger has been engaged in the practice of immigration & nationality law for more than 25 years.
 Her practice is concentrated in employment-based immigration and includes foreign students, hospital and medical professional-related issues as well as family-based immigration and naturalization.
 She is a graduate of the University of Buffalo Law School.